vmware-tanzu/service-installer-for-vmware-tanzu/docs/product/release/vSphere - Backed by NSX-T/tkoVsphereNSXT.md

 1. If you are using a proxy, in the `vsphere-nsxt-tkgm.json` file, configure the details in the proxy field corresponding to the cluster.

-    For example, to enable or disable proxies on the management cluster, use `tkgMgmt: {"enableProxy": "true"}` in the `vsphere-nsxt-tkgm.json` file.
+    For example, to activate or deactivate proxies on the management cluster, use `tkgMgmt: {"enableProxy": "true"}` in the `vsphere-nsxt-tkgm.json` file.

-1. Enable or disable Tanzu Kubernetes Grid extensions.
-For example, in the `vsphere-nsxt-tkgm.json` file, to enable or disable,
+1. Activate or deactivate Tanzu Kubernetes Grid extensions.
+For example, in the `vsphere-nsxt-tkgm.json` file, to activate or deactivate,

    -  Prometheus and Grafana, enter `"enableExtensions": "true/false"`.
    -  Harbor, enter `"enableHarborExtension": "true/false"`.